jgkaplan/gemini-server/README.md

 `gemini.static(dir)` serve a directory `gemini.redirect(url)` redirect to a url

+Examples of middleware:
+`gemini.requireInput(prompt="Input requested")` Proceed to handler only if user input is given, otherwise request input.

+`gemini.requireCert` Proceed to handler only if user certificate is provided, otherwise request a certificate.

 ### Static
+NOTE: not yet implemented
 `gemini.static(dir)` will serve the files in a directory

 ```javascript